A (2+1)-dimensional growth process with explicit stationary measures: Introduction

+In order to predict whether the fluctuations of a $(2+1)$-dimensional growth process should be described by a KPZ-type equation, one should look at the Hessian of $V$, the average interface velocity considered as a function of the interface slope.
+Indeed, the evolution of the fluctuations $h$ in the stationary state of slope $\grad \phi$ should be governed on large space-time scales by a stochastic PDE of the type

-with $\nu$ a diffusion coefficient and $Q$ a quadratic form of negative signature.
+with $\nu$ a diffusion coefficient and $Q(\cdot,\cdot)$ a quadratic form whose corresponding symmetric $2\times2$ matrix is proportional to the Hessian of $V$ at $\nabla \phi$.
 (At present, it is not known how to regularize such equation in order to make it mathematically well-defined, as was done recently for its one-dimensional analog \cite{Hairer}).

+The growth model is said to belong to the ``anisotropic $(2+1)$-dimensional KPZ class'' when the two eigenvalues of the quadratic form $Q$ have opposite sign, and to the ``isotropic $(2+1)$-dimensional KPZ class'' when they have the same sign.
+As discussed in \cite{BF2}, the bead dynamics belongs to the anisotropic class (the eigenvalues can be computed explicitly from formula \eqref{eq:V} below for $V$).
-In this case, it was predicted by Wolf \cite{Wolf} that the non-linearity $Q$ is irrelevant as far as the large-time behavior of the roughness is concerned, i.e. the fluctuations of $h_x(t)-h_x(0)$ should be of the same order $\sqrt{\log t}$ as for the linear Edwards-Wilkinson equation \cite{EW}, where $Q$ is set to zero.
-Theorem \ref{th:vvar} and Eq. \eqref{eq:varianzaQ1} confirm this belief.
-The large-scale limit of the single-flip dynamics should be given instead by the isotropic two-dimensional KPZ equation, where the non-linearity should be relevant and produce a non-trivial dynamical fluctuation exponent $\beta\simeq 0.24..$.

-To conclude, let us mention that another example of $(2+1)$-dimensional stochastic growth model in the anisotropic KPZ class with $\sqrt{\log t}$ fluctuations was introduced by Pr\"ahofer and Spohn in \cite{PS}.
+Models in the anisotropic class are in a sense easier than those in the isotropic class.
+Indeed, in the former case it was predicted by Wolf \cite{Wolf} that the non-linearity $Q$ is irrelevant as far as the large-time behavior of the interface roughness is concerned, i.e. the fluctuations of $h_x(t)-h_x(0)$ should be of the same order $\sqrt{\log t}$ as for the linear Edwards-Wilkinson equation \cite{EW}, where $Q$ is set to zero.
+Theorem \ref{th:vvar} and Eq. \eqref{eq:varianzaQ1} confirm this prediction, for the bead model.
+Apart from the bead dynamics we study here, there are a few other $(2+1)$-dimensional stochastic growth model models known to be in the anisotropic KPZ class, and all of them are exactly solvable in some sense.
+In this respect, let us mention the model introduced by Pr\"ahofer and Spohn in \cite{PS}, for which height fluctuations are also known to grow like $\sqrt{\log t}$.
 See also \cite[Sec.
-3.3]{BBO} for growth processes in the same universality class: it would be interesting to see whether our result extend to these processes.
+3.3]{BBO} for growth models in the same universality class: it would be interesting to see whether our result extend to these processes.

+The situation is very different for models in the isotropic KPZ class.
+In this case there are, to our knowledge, no exactly solvable models and only numerical simulations are available (see \cite{HHK} for an overview).
+The non-linearity $Q$ is expected to be relevant and to produce a non-trivial dynamical height fluctuation exponent.
+In particular, while neither the interface velocity $V$ nor the stationary states of the $(2+1)$-dimensional single-flip dynamics can be computed explicitly, the model is widely believed to belong to the isotropic KPZ class and, as mentioned above, the dynamical fluctuation exponent is numerically estimated to $\beta\simeq 0.24..$ \cite{FT1,FT2}.